awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 ### Security for IPv6<a name="vpc-scenario-1-security-ipv6"></a>

 If you associate an IPv6 CIDR block with your VPC and subnet, you must add separate rules to your security group to control inbound and outbound IPv6 traffic for your web server instance\.
-In this scenario, the web server will be able to receive all Internet traffic over IPv6, and SSH or RDP traffic from your local network over IPv6\.
+In this scenario, the web server will be able to receive all internet traffic over IPv6, and SSH or RDP traffic from your local network over IPv6\.

 The following are the IPv6\-specific rules for the WebServerSG security group \(which are in addition to the rules listed above\)\.